Configuring your app

 )

 Finally, you need to set a flag to prevent exceptions when utilizing Recency Space.
-Set the DISABLE_RECENCY_SPACE flag to false in the .env config file
+Set the DISABLE_RECENCY_SPACE environment variable to false

 GPU acceleration